DarkoStojanovski/Employee-Tracker/README.md

   * View departments, roles, employees

   * Update employee roles
-  We have used different types of npm packeges *inqurer
+  We have used different types of npm packages *inquirer
   *mysql